 Ebizu is beaconizing the entirety of Malaysian malls for a variety of purposes, including indoor navigation with the Ebizu app.
 As a subscription service for the stores in the mall, they can make use of the beacons in the store for value-add features analytics, push messaging, and even advertise to people as they pass from the parking lot to a specific entrance of the mall.
 Of course, when a business leaves the mall, they don’t want to continue to offer the national headquarters access to the data or the ability to continue to advertise in their mall, so they can gracefully turn off that store’s shared access in our API.

 As you can see, the ability to share—either with a limited audience or publicly with anyone—opens up a realm of possibilities for businesses and developers alike.
 Want to know more?
 If you’re a developer, you may want to read our extensive documentation here.
-Otherwise, get in touch with us by mailing email@example.com.
+Otherwise, get in touch with us.
+We hope that you now know the reasons why to share venues.